 - Year End Bonus: For others, the fact that there is money available from a year-end bonus to pay for an attorney and any court filing fees is the rationale to begin divorce proceedings in January.
 Waiting to file for divorce in January ensures that all income for the year, including any work-related bonuses, is treated as marital property and income for child support purposes.

 - Tax Reasons: There are many tax implications involved in a divorce, which can also provide a rationale for the decision to initiate a divorce action in January.
 For some couples, it makes the most financial sense to wait until after the close of the tax year to separate their financial matters.
 For some, the decision may be made to wait until January so that they can take advantage of tax benefits associated with filing a joint tax return for the previous calendar year.
 Filing early in the year will allow the opportunity to figure out various other financial questions such as which spouse will get the mortgage interest deduction or dependency exemptions for the children in the future.

 If your relationship is feeling extra chilly and uncertain like the January weather in North Dakota, you aren’t alone.
 Consider talking with a family law attorney so that you can confidently move forward with a strategy that is both financially and emotionally beneficial for you and your family.
 If you are contemplating divorce, call us; we can help.
-Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Foss today either online or by calling 701-235-8000 or 877-235-8002.
+Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Attorneys today either online or by calling 701-235-8000 or 877-235-8002.